What’s the first rule of Code Club?

 * Buy cheap ink in bulk for your printer.
 Scratch is colour-coded and the sheets really do need to be printed in colour.
 At 5+ pages/each a session, it can become a bit of a printing marathon!

-I’ve started looking forward to my Thursdays down with the kids.
+I look forward to my Thursdays down with the kids.

 The children are really sweet and enthusiastic and without sounding trite, I’m actually finding it rather rewarding.

-After my third session a little girl told me that Code Club was “her most favourite lesson of the week” and I nearly did some crying.
+A little girl told me that Code Club was “her most favourite lesson of the week” and I nearly did some crying.
 The children ask for copies of the projects to take home for their siblings and friends and they spend an excitable few minutes telling me about the Scratch projects they are making at home.
 The best thing is I’m getting them making on the computer.
 High-fives all round.

 While it’s a relief to see positive changes happening to the school computing curriculum, it’s going to take time to roll out and train teachers to implement it.
 While Code Club offers a sticking plaster solution, it is a timely one and something I’m glad to be part of.